rclone/rclone/docs/content/drive.md

 - When listing the shortcut appears as a folder and that folder will contain the contents of the linked folder appear (including any sub folders)
 - When downloading the contents of the linked folder and sub contents are downloaded
 - When uploading to a shortcut folder the file will be placed in the linked folder
-- When server side moving (renaming) the shortcut is renamed, not the destination folder
+- When server-side moving (renaming) the shortcut is renamed, not the destination folder
-- When server side copying the contents of the linked folder is copied, not the shortcut.
+- When server-side copying the contents of the linked folder is copied, not the shortcut.
 - When deleting with `rclone rmdir` or `rclone purge` the shortcut is deleted not the linked folder.
 - **NB** When deleting with `rclone remove` or `rclone mount` the contents of the linked folder will be deleted.